johneatmon/www/src/pages/work/prosource-website.md

 ### Outcomes

-- Redesigned over 60 pages of content total to align with brand attributes and user personas
+- Redesigned over 60 pages of content to align with brand attributes and user personas
 - Addressed core challenges brought up in customer feedback
 - Better organization for content marketing: blog, customer stories, videos, webinars, and more